-The Company's business is substantially dependent upon the condition of the oil and gas industry and, in particular, the willingness of oil and gas companies to make capital expenditures on exploration, drilling and production operations offshore.
+The Company's business is substantially dependent upon the condition of the companies to make capital expenditures on exploration, drilling and production operations offshore.
 The level of capital expenditures is generally dependent on the prevailing view of future oil and gas prices, which are influenced by numerous factors affecting the supply and demand for oil and gas, including worldwide economic activity, interest rates and the cost of capital, environmental regulation, tax policies, coordination by the Organization of Petroleum Exporting Countries ("OPEC"), the cost of exploring for and producing oil and gas, the sale and expiration dates of offshore leases in the United States and overseas, the discovery rate of new oil and gas reserves in offshore areas and technological advances.
 Oil and gas prices and the level of offshore drilling and production activity have been characterized by significant volatility in recent years.
 Although the level of offshore exploration, drilling and production activity in the Gulf has not declined, there can be no assurance that such activity levels will be sustained and that there will not be continued volatility in the level of drilling and production related activities.
 A sustained period of low hydrocarbon prices would likely have a material adverse effect on the Company's results of operations.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Overview."